tmendoza/drawterm-macos-audio/README.md

 ### Older macOS Version Support
 Maybe, but I am no expert Apple Developer so I imagine this will be a non-trivial exercise.
 [Submit a Feature Request](https://github.com/tmendoza/drawterm-macos-audio/labels/enhancement) if this is desired.

+### Read Audio Support
+~~I don't think it would be too hard to add /dev/audio read support.
+Would be nice to capture audio from the built in microphone or from a external mic plugged into a higher-end external audio interface like [the one I have](https://focusrite.com/en/usb-c-audio-interface/clarett-usb/clarett-8pre-usb).~~  **COMPLETED**

+This could lead to a rudimentary audio conferencing solution over [9P2000](https://en.wikipedia.org/wiki/9P_(protocol)).
+If anyone is interested in this [let me know](https://github.com/tmendoza/drawterm-macos-audio/labels/enhancement).

+At the very least, /dev/audio read capabilities would allow me to continue my DSP work using [sample based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis) on [9front](http://9front.org/).

 ## Examples

 ```bash